-- Fiscal year 2022 has seen great volatility in natural gas prices with national and international events affecting the industry.
-These events in turn have impacted the financial activity in the FGU financial statements. - In fiscal year 2022, current and restricted assets increased by \$99,819,084 primarily due to increases in accounts/notes receivable of \$40,882,680, interfund receivables of \$1,956,610, storage inventory of \$542,572, restricted member deposits of \$85,373 and prepaid assets of \$6,868.
-The majority of the increase is related to hedging activity, accounting for the derivative asset and restricted member margin cash of \$53,398,026. - Current and restricted liabilities increased \$119,927,354 in total; current by \$66,443,955, primarily due to increases in accounts payable/short-term obligations of \$42,013,588, interfund payables of \$1,956,610, storage inventory of \$542,572, and derivative liability of \$21,984,728, while accrued expenses decreased by \$53,543.
-Restricted liabilities increased by \$53,483,399 due to the increase in restricted member deposits of \$85,373 and restricted hedging-related accounts of \$53,398,026. - Due to unrealized losses at year-end for hedging positions, a deferred outflow of resources of \$21,984,728 is included as an asset with an offsetting liability resulting in no impact on net position.
+- Fiscal year 2024 has seen great volatility in natural gas prices with national and international events affecting the industry.
+Also, a warmer than expected winter helped lead to a decline in the price of natural gas.
+These events in turn have impacted the financial activity in the FGU financial statements. - Current and restricted assets decreased by \$3,319,257, primarily due a decrease in margin cash of \$3,552,047 related to hedging activity. - Current and restricted liabilities decreased by \$6,654,640, primarily due to decreases in accounts payable/short-term obligations of \$3,846,983 and derivative liability of \$2,973,888. - Due to unrealized losses/gains at year-end for hedging positions, a deferred outflow of resources of \$1,465,880 is included with an offsetting liability, and a deferred inflow of resources of \$559,388 is included with an offsetting asset resulting in no impact on net position.